We are on the verge of the Cheltenham Festival, the pinnacle of the jumps racing season.

-So whether you’re betting or Betfair trading, there is going to be opportunities in there for you and to prepare you for this week I am going to highlight some of the key points of this amazing festival of racing.
+So whether you’re betting or Betfair trading, there are going to be opportunities in there for you and to prepare you for this week I am going to highlight some of the key points of this fantastic festival of racing.

 Cheltenham tip: Take advantage of the large volume

 So the first thing to note about Cheltenham is the volume.
-It is absolutely huge!
+It is absolutely massive!

-You will see races turnover at the low end is 2 to 3 million.
-If the conditions are just right, then you could see up to £11 million on a race.
+You will see races with betting volume at the low end of £2-3 million.
+If the conditions are right, you could see up to £11 million on a race.
 However, on average, the races will turn over about £4 million per race.
-When you compare that to day to day racing, it’s immense because will probably match on average about 10 times less, matching at around four hundred thousand pound.
+When you compare that to day-to-day racing, it’s immense because will probably match on average about 10 times less.

-What’s different to my usual trading strategy when it comes to Cheltenham?
+What’s different to my usual trading strategy at Cheltenham?

-So when I’m trading a day to day race, I tend to focus my energy and effort on the high liquidity period of the race.
-This is quite a small period in occurring around the last 5 to 10 minutes when there’s lots of money coming through in a structured manner making it possible for me to trade it.
+So when I’m trading a day-to-day race, I tend to focus my energy and effort on the high liquidity period of the race.
+This is quite a small period occurring around the last 5 to 10 minutes when there’s lots of money coming through in a structured manner, making it possible for me to trade it.

 Cheltenham tip: volatility & unique trends

-Prices tend to get stuck in a smaller range than you would typically see on a day to day race.
-Now, the interesting thing is over a number of years, the volatility has actually been increasing at Cheltenham.
-So it will feel a lot more calmer than a traditional market that you’ve been trading in Bet Angel.
+Prices tend to get stuck in a smaller range than you would typically see on a day-to-day race.
+Now, the interesting thing is over several years, the volatility has actually been increasing at Cheltenham.
+So it will feel calmer than a traditional market that you’ve been trading in Bet Angel.

-So you’ll often see me posting large P&L’s during Cheltenham on individual races and obviously over the course of the week, they can add up to much bigger numbers.
-Now the interesting thing is that this is a by-product of the way that Cheltenham trades.
+So you’ll often see me posting large P&Ls during Cheltenham on individual races.
+Over the week, they can add up to much more significant numbers.
+The interesting thing is that this is a by-product of the way that Cheltenham trades.

-Realistically, I would expect to get 10 times as much from a race at Cheltenham than I would a typical race.
+I would expect 10 times as much from a race at Cheltenham than a typical race.
 Additionally, we’ve got much longer for that money to go through the market.
-I can actively trade it for that period of time and because the markets behave themselves a little bit more than a low quality, all weather race in the middle of winter on a Tuesday, you tend to find that you can take more than one position.
+I can actively trade it for that period of time and because the markets behave themselves a little bit more than a low-quality, all-weather race in the middle of winter on a Tuesday, you tend to find that you can take more than one position.

-So it’s perfectly possible to trade on more than one runner and I tend to trade on more than one runner for a longer period of time:
+But it’s also perfectly possible to trade on more than one runner, and I tend to trade on more than one runner for a longer period of time: